-On this basis, DLR has placed the main part of its securities portfolio in AAA-rated Danish ROs, SDOs and mortgage-covered bonds (SDRO), typically short-term papers, and a minor portion in AAA-rated government bonds.
+On this basis, DLR has placed the main part of its securities portfolio in AAA-rated Danish ROs, SDOs and mortgage-covered bonds (SDRO), typically short-term papers, and a minor portion in government bonds currently rated AAA.

 Fluctuations in debt, foreign exchange or equity markets may affect the market value and liquidity of DLR's securities portfolio.
-The occurrence of such events may have an adverse impact on DLR's results of operations, The interest rate risk of DLR's securities portfolio, the equity risk and the exchange rate risk are shown in DLR's annual report for 2022, note 39, page 94.
+The occurrence of such events may have an adverse impact on DLR's results of operations, The interest rate risk of DLR's securities portfolio, the equity risk and the exchange rate risk are shown in DLR's annual report for 2023, note 39, page 101.

-At the time of publication of this Base Prospectus, DLR considers the risk of market risk affecting DLR's ability to make payments in full or in a timely manner to the Bond Holders to be low.
+At the time of publication of this Base Prospectus, DLR considers the risk of market risk affecting DLR's ability to make payments in full or in a timely manner to the Bondholders to be low.